 First Republic has competitive interest rates, but the approval process is highly selective, hence the need for excellent credit.

 In general, you’ll need to have a credit score in the upper 700s or higher in order to qualify for student loan refinancing.
 You’ll also need to have finished college and owe at least $40,000 in student loans.

 For those with a graduate or post-secondary degree, loan amounts start at $25,000.
 On top of this, First Republic considers borrowers who have at least two years of employment in the same industry.
 This is viewed as evidence of income stability.

 Basic Information: Rates, Terms, Fees, & Limits

 First Republic Bank student loan refinance offers low, fixed interest rates between 1.95 and 3.95 percent to borrowers who refinance.
-These are exceptionally low rates compared to other refinancing lenders and competitors.
+These are exceptionally low rates compared to other student loan refinancing companies and competitors.